stevezlin/Using-Jinja2-templating/README.md

-# Using-Jinja2-templating
+# week 3 hw
-Using Jinja2 to generate webpages
+using functions and loops to combine and run through lists